Johnnywick1/react_weather/README.md

 # Instructions
 1) Go to public -> index.html and enter your google places api key on the 5. line
-2) in App.js enter your openweathermap api key.
+2) in the App.js file enter your openweathermap api key.

 # Getting Started with Create React App